 50 Administer post-award restricted fund activity and review, monitor, report on unrestricted fund activity.
 Assist with budgeting, financial reports, financial planning, and policy and regulation compliance of both restricted and unrestricted funds.
 Monitor restricted and unrestricted fund spending to ensure expenditures are in compliance with internal funding and reporting requirements as well as the original proposals/revisions.
 Review, research, project, analyze, and report to PIs regarding current fund status and projections.
 Compile financial expenditures and projections to assist with the preparation of the monthly management report.
 Advise PIs, the department''s Financial Manager and as required, the Executive Officer, on budget situations.
 Serve as reference to assist collaborative departments with restricted and unrestricted fund financial projections and regulation compliance.
 Provide analysis and interpretation of information that is gathered and received.
 Operate as a main liaison between UAF departments, Office of Grants and Contracts Administration, Office of Sponsored Programs, and the Central Administration Budget Office.
 Identify and reconcile accounting problems and information.
 Compile and reconcile monthly restricted and unrestricted fund expenditures with FGRODTA (as well as the committed, uncommitted, and incomplete purchasing commitment reports), for each restricted fund within IARC as well as those units collaborating with IARC.
 Spot fund variances and prepare corrections.
 Follow up on missing documentation to resolution, track/review old open encumbrances to get completed.
 Contact vendors on unpaid call numbers and purchase orders for submission of late invoices to ensure timely payment.
 Essential

-This position is crucial in the infrastructure of the International Arctic Research Center (IARC) Business Office.
-This position works closely with the IARC Fiscal Manager, IARC Executive Team, Research Faculty, staff and students not only within IARC but also with collaborating institutes.
+The Fiscal Professional 1 is crucial in the infrastructure of the International Arctic Research Center (IARC) Business Office.
+This position works closely with the IARC Fiscal Manager, IARC Executive Team, Research Faculty, staff and students not only within IARC, but also with collaborating institutes.
 This position would primarily monitor/administer all restricted fund activity (pre and post-award), responsible for creating, managing, and performing accounting, budgetary and fiscal functions, including procurement; following established policies and procedures within the UA and IARC.
 This position is responsible for monitoring this activity and for maintaining accurate and complex records.

 As a public, regional, comprehensive university, UAF is committed to building a culturally diverse and inclusive organization and strongly encourages women, minorities, individuals with disabilities, and veterans to apply.